Skip to main content Skip to footer

 COSHH covers:

-- Substances or preparations that are classified as ‘dangerous’ under the Chemicals (Hazard Information and Packing Supply) Regulations 2009 (CHIP 4) [3] and European Regulation on Classification, Labelling and Packaging of Substances and Mixtures (CLP) [4].
+• Substances or preparations that are classified as ‘dangerous’ under the Chemicals (Hazard Information and Packing Supply) Regulations 2009 (CHIP 4) [3] and GB Regulation on Classification, Labelling and Packaging of Substances and Mixtures (GB CLP) [4].
+EU CLP as amended is retained in GB CLP law.

-NB: under the European REACH Regulations [5] which operate alongside COSHH, suppliers of such substances must provide a Material Safety Data Sheet (MSDS) for users.
-The MSDS is used to assist with the completion of a COSHH Risk Assessment.
+NB: Suppliers of dangerous substances must provide a Safety Data Sheet (MSDS), this can be used to assist with the completion of a COSHH Risk Assessment.

 COSHH does not cover lead, asbestos or radioactive substances; these substances have their own regulations.